chiffa/BioFlow/dev_log.rst

    we might want to insert "singleton" module into the block, that performs all the parsings only once per program run.

+-  We need to dynamically update the values of main_config whenever the location whenever configs from configsfiles are modified, so their modification do not require restaring the program.
+Alternatively we say that the configs need to be modified before the rest of the program can be executed.

 Documentation and description:
 ==============================